ThibaultBee/StreamPack/README.md

 # StreamPack: RTMP and [SRT](https://github.com/Haivision/srt) live streaming SDK for Android

-StreamPack is a modular live streaming library for Android made for both demanding video broadcasters and new video enthusiasts.
+StreamPack is a flexible live streaming library for Android made for both demanding video broadcasters and new video enthusiasts.

 It is designed to be used in live streaming and gaming apps.